AaYuSh11233/EntangleMe/README.md

 ### **3. On-Ramp to the Quantum Internet**
 As quantum repeaters and entanglement distribution networks become available, EntangleMe's "simulator-swap" design lets us replace Qiskit's backend with live hardware with minimal code changes.

+## ⚛️ We Also Used: Classiq to Auto-Generate Teleportation Circuits

+To simplify or scale the quantum backend, we explored using **Classiq**, a high-level quantum algorithm synthesis platform.
+Instead of building the quantum circuit manually, Classiq lets us define **intent**, and it builds the optimized circuit for us.
 ---

 ## 🎨 **Features**